omgmog/install-all-firefox/README.markdown

 - Improved automatic locale detection for $LANG like "de_DE.UTF-8", $LANG setting is shown during detection
 - Updated Firebug to 1.10.2 for all Firefoxes using 1.10.0
 - Improved Firebug installation process

-### Update: 28/08/2012
-- Added Firefox 15.0
-- Fixed issue with using `curl -C` incorrectly causing a infinite loop

 ---
 ## TODO